DallasMorningNews/django-chartwerk/README.md

 `CHARTWERK_AUTH_DECORATOR`

 String module path to a decorator that should be applied to Chartwerk views to authentication users.
-Defaults to `django.contrib.auth.decorators.login_required`, but can also be `django.contrib.admin.views.decorators.staff_member_required`, for example.
+Defaults to `"django.contrib.auth.decorators.login_required"`, but can also be `"django.contrib.admin.views.decorators.staff_member_required"`, for example.

 `CHARTWERK_DB`

 If you aren't using PostgreSQL in your main project, you can separate the database for this app from your other apps.
 Add the CHARTWERK_DB environment variable, a la [DATABASE_URL](https://github.com/kennethreitz/dj-database-url).
-You can also add the database explicitly to the DATABASES dict in project settings as `chartwerk`.
+You can also add the database explicitly to the DATABASES dict in project settings as `"chartwerk"`.

 ### AWS Publishing